-Best Places to Camp in Utah - Salt Lake magazine
+Best Places to Camp in Utah

 Mirror Lake

 Canoeing, kayaking, horseback riding, hiking, and fishing for rainbow trout are just some of the activities you can find in the Uintah Mountains.
 Mirror Lake is at the base of Bald Mountain and has educational displays about the flora and fauna all over the trails.
-This family friendly campground is the trailhead for many small hikes and is great for teaching kids about nature.
+This family-friendly campground is the trailhead for many small hikes and is great for teaching kids about nature.
+Check out more information this spot here!

+(We also found this excellent rundown of camping at Strawberry Reservoir by Stuart Gold on BeginRV‘s site.)

+Explore more Utah adventures and travel ideas.
+And while you’re here, subscribe and get six issues of Salt Lake magazine, your guide to the best of life in Utah.